RetroJect/PlayBuddy/README.md

 This repository holds everything needed to get the application up and running.
 PlayBuddy is split between the [React Frontend](./frontend/) and the [API](./backend/).
-In each are corrosponding instructions to get the half working.
+In each are corresponding instructions to get the half working.
 PlayBuddy is designed to be run from containers so there's provided Dockerfiles to make setup as easy as possible.